pagkly/Zed/Investopedia4/Analyzing Unit Cost.md

 ### Key Takeaways

 -   Generally, unit costs represent the total expense involved in creating one unit of a product or service.
--   Goods-centric unit cost measures will vary between businesses.
+-   Goods-centric unit cost measures [[Will|will]] vary between businesses.
--   A large organization may lower the unit cost through economies of scale.
+-   A large organization may lower the unit cost through [[Economies of Scale|economies of scale]].
--   The cost is useful in gross profit margin analysis and forms the base level for a market offering price.
+-   The cost is useful in gross [[Profit Margin|profit margin]] analysis and forms the base level for a market [[Offering Price|offering price]].
--   Companies seek to maximize profit by reducing unit costs and optimizing the market offering price.
+-   Companies seek to maximize profit by reducing unit costs and optimizing the market [[Offering Price|offering price]].

 ## Unit Cost on Financial Statements

-A company's [[financial statements]](https://www.investopedia.com/terms/f/financial-statements.asp) will report the [[unit cost.]](https://www.investopedia.com/terms/u/unitcost.asp) These reports are vital for internal management analysis.
+A company's [[financial statements]](https://www.investopedia.com/terms/f/financial-statements.asp) [[Will|will]] report the [[unit cost.]](https://www.investopedia.com/terms/u/unitcost.asp) These reports are vital for internal management analysis.
 The reporting of unit costs can vary by type of business.
 Companies that manufacture goods will have a more clearly defined calculation of unit costs while unit costs for service companies can be somewhat vague.

 Both internal management and external investors [[analyze unit costs]](https://www.investopedia.com/articles/basics/06/financialreporting.asp).
 These individual item expenses include all of the fixed and variable expenses directly associated with a product's production such as workforce wages, advertising fees, and the cost to run machinery or warehouse products.
 Managers closely monitor these costs to mitigate rising expenses and seek out improvements to reduce the unit cost.
 Typically, the larger a company grows, the lower the unit cost of production becomes.
 This reduction is because of [economies of scale](https://www.investopedia.com/terms/e/economiesofscale.asp).
-Production at the lowest possible cost will maximize profits.
+Production at the lowest possible cost [[Will|will]] maximize profits.

 ## Accounting for Unit Costs

 Private and public companies account for unit costs on their [[financial reporting statements]](https://www.investopedia.com/terms/f/financial-statements.asp).
 All public companies use the [[generally accepted accounting principles]](https://www.investopedia.com/terms/g/gaap.asp) (GAAP) accrual method of reporting.1 These businesses have the responsibility of recording unit costs at the time of production and matching them to revenues through revenue recognition.
-As such, goods-centric companies will file unit costs as inventory on the balance sheet at product creation.
+As such, goods-centric companies [[Will|will]] file unit costs as inventory on the balance sheet at product creation.
 When the event of a sale occurs, unit costs will then be matched with revenue and reported on the income statement.

 The first section of a company's [[income statement]](https://www.investopedia.com/terms/i/incomestatement.asp) focuses on direct costs.
-In this section, analysts may view revenue, unit costs, and gross profit. [[Gross profit]](https://www.investopedia.com/terms/g/grossprofit.asp) shows the amount of money a company has made after subtracting unit costs from its revenue.
-Gross profit and a company's gross profit margin (gross profit divided by sales) are the leading metrics used in analyzing a company's unit cost efficiency.
+In this section, analysts may view revenue, unit costs, and [[Gross Profit|gross profit]]. [[Gross profit]](https://www.investopedia.com/terms/g/grossprofit.asp) shows the amount of money a company has made after subtracting unit costs from its revenue.
+Gross profit and a company's gross [[Profit Margin|profit margin]] (gross profit divided by sales) are the leading metrics used in analyzing a company's unit cost efficiency.
 A higher gross profit margin indicates a company is earning more per dollar of revenue on each product sold.

 ## Breakeven Analysis

 The unit cost, also known as the [breakeven point](https://www.investopedia.com/terms/b/breakevenpoint.asp), is the minimum price at which a company must sell the product to avoid losses.
 As an example, a product with a breakeven unit cost of $10 per unit must sell for above that price.
 Revenue above this price is company profit.

 The calculation of the unit cost of production is a breakeven point.
 This cost forms the base level price that a company uses when determining its market price value.
 Overall, a unit must be sold for more than its unit cost to generate a profit.
 For example, a company produces 1,000 units that cost $4 per unit and sells the product for $5 per unit.
-The gain is $5 minus $4, or $1 per unit in revenue.
+The [[Gain|gain]] is $5 minus $4, or $1 per unit in revenue.
 If a unit were priced at $3 per unit, there would be a loss because $3 minus $4 (cost) is a loss of $1 per unit.

-Companies consider a variety of factors when determining the market offering price of a unit.
+Companies consider a variety of factors when determining the market [[Offering Price|offering price]] of a unit.
 Some companies may have a high amount of indirect costs which requires higher pricing to more broadly cover all of the company's expenses.

 ## Real World Example